trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/error_messages.rst

     Throw test that evaluated to true: maxNodesPerAggregate < minNodesPerAggregate

-Choose the **aggregation: min agg size** parameter to be smallter than the **aggregation: max agg size** parameter for the aggregation routine.
+Choose the **aggregation: min agg size** parameter to be smaller than the **aggregation: max agg size** parameter for the aggregation routine.

 Advanced XML file format
 ------------------------